cork5078650/car-service-management-system/README.md

-# car-service-management-system
+event management
-services of the cars
+manages the events